w3c/web-networks-charter/explainer.md

 * to organize monthly calls, each on a specific in-scope topic, often with external presenters (from other W3C groups, from other SDOs, from relevant proprietary or open-source efforts),
 * to maintain a roadmap of specific technical opportunities for greater network/app cooperation, reviewing them for their chances of success given lessons learnt from past successful and failed attempts, mapping them to ongoing standardization efforts (if any), keeping track of their chain of dependencies and identifying obstacles to their progress and plans for lifting them,
 * to develop use cases and requirements emerging from Web applications needs in terms of network that cannot be addressed with the current set of standardized network interactions,
-* to maintain a list of relevant groups and contacts in other standard organizations, consortia and software projects, and a plan of communication and liason with them.
+* to maintain a list of relevant groups and contacts in other standard organizations (esp.
+3GPP, IETF), consortia and software projects, and a plan of communication and liason with them.

 ## Expected participants